-Often referred to as ‘the prettiest village in England’, Castle Combe in the Wiltshire Cotswolds is a picturesque little community nestled on the edge of the Bybrook River.
-Its small pretty streets are lined with quintessential Cotswolds stone wall cottages and its quaint beauty has attracted the attention of the silver screen – the village starred in both the 2007 fantasy film Stardust and Steven Spielberg’s Oscar nominated War Horse.
-Formerly an important wool industry hub, Castle Combe’s history is still evident in its riverside cottages bearing names like ‘Weaver’s House’ and visitors can see one of the country’s oldest, medieval clocks still in use at St Andrew’s Church.
+Perhaps the prettiest village in England, Castle Combe in the Wiltshire Cotswolds is a picturesque little community nestled on the edge of the Bybrook River.
+Its small, charming streets are lined with quintessential Cotswolds stonewall cottages, and its beauty has attracted the attention of more than just visitors.
+It has featured on the silver screen in Stardust (2007) and Steven Spielberg’s Oscar-nominated War Horse (2011).
+Formerly an important wool-industry hub, Castle Combe’s history is still evident in its riverside cottages, which bear names like Weaver’s House.
+Explore the quaint streets and keep an eye out for one of the country’s oldest Medieval clocks still in use, which can be found at St Andrew’s Church.

 The small Welsh community of Beddgelert lies on the western edges of the beautiful Snowdonia National Park, nestled around the converging point of the Glaslyn and Colwyn rivers.
 The village is steeped in history; legend has it that the town is named after the 13th-century Welsh prince Llywelyn’s hunting dog Gelert, whose grave resides a short distance south of Beddgelert.
 More recently, the village has become known as the home of the late Alfred Edmeades Bestall, illustrator of the Rupert Bear comics.
 Beddgelert’s proximity to nesting ospreys in the summer has made the village popular with birdwatchers, and fans of horticulture will love its flower displays, which have scooped several Britain in Bloom awards.